“Superstition is the poetry of life.” —Johann Wolfgang von Goethe

 With travel information available everywhere all the time, guidebooks have become rather useless.
-Perhaps the only reason to buy a Lonely Planet anymore is to reference the customs and traditions section and learn about a place’s unique traditions and eccentricities—information to be used as an abbreviated visitors’ code of conduct for the Westerner.
-The widespread don’t shake hands with your left isn’t instinctual, nor is the the uniquely Turkish don’t chew gum at night.
+Perhaps the only reason to buy a Lonely Planet anymore is to reference the customs and traditions section and learn about a place’s unique eccentricities—information to be used as an abridged visitors’ code of conduct.
+The widespread don’t shake hands with your left isn’t instinctual.
+Neither is the uniquely Turkish don’t chew gum at night.
 So, it’s a good practice to get a sense of these things prior to visiting a place.
-Kyrgyzstan has a few curious customs of its own; some of which can’t be found in a guidebook, and a few that are, apparently, particularly hard to adopt.
+Kyrgyzstan has a few curious customs of its own, some of which can’t be found in guidebooks and a few that are, apparently, hard to adopt.

-Most of the time we didn’t have to worry about jiving with the locals or their traditions on this trip.
-Joe, Joel, Lucas, and I were outside in remote mountains the majority of the time.
-We were alone amongst ourselves, save the omnipresence of horses and perhaps the spying eyes of the imperceptible snow leopard.
-Only once, mid-trip, in the town of Naryn, did we sleep at a guesthouse, and there was a gaggle of rowdy Russians there who made us more or less invisible.
-Every other night we were each in the solace of our own tents.
-Kyrgyzstan is one giant, wide open, fenceless and mostly treeless campsite.
+Kyrgyzstan is one giant, wide-open, fenceless, and mostly treeless campsite.
 The country is made up of a network of ragged, snow-capped spires that saw across the horizon and separate the sky from its expansive glacial river valleys, undulating grasslands, and a never-ending carpet of colorful wildflowers—the perfect place to whistle.
-I’ve never been much of a whistler… or at least I didn’t realize I was, but it seems that The Andy Griffith Show had a bigger impact on my psyche than I’d care to admit.
-I found myself unintentionally whistling away every time I walked into a store, yurt, market, or restaurant… even though I’d learned that it was devastatingly rude to do so.
-Why, you might ask?
-I have my own theories.
-Read on.
+I’ve never been much of a whistler, or at least I didn’t realize I was, but it seems The Andy Griffith Show had a bigger impact on my psyche than I’d care to admit.
+I found myself unconsciously whistling away every time I walked into a store, yurt, market, or restaurant, even though I’d learned that it was devastatingly rude to do so.
+Why is it rude, you might ask?
+I have my theories.

-A long, mesmerizing valley descent brought us back to a life-supporting altitude, and we began to notice yurts dotting the hillsides.
-We’d heard rumors of Kyrgyz generosity and warmth, and it was only a matter of time before we were offered a cup of chai… potent and cheap black tea, liquid hospitality.
+A long and mesmerizing valley descent brought us back to a life-supporting altitude, and yurts began dotting the hillsides.
+We’d heard rumors of Kyrgyz generosity and warmth, and it was only a matter of time before we were offered a cup of chai, potent black tea.
+Liquid hospitality.

-I stopped and rested my bike on a rock near a yurt to attempt a few photos.
-A small boy of two or three years was practicing his skills with a horse whip.
-Within moments we were invited inside by Chengiz, the man of the yurt.
+I stopped and rested my bike on a rock near a yurt to take a few photos.
+A small boy of two or three years was practicing his skills with a horsewhip.
+Within moments, we were invited inside by Chengiz, the keeper of the yurt.
 In typical Central Asian decor, there was a disfigured tangle of meat hanging on the wall, its species unrecognizable.
-A mantle of quintessential Silk Road scent hung in the cold interior, an amalgam of musty dirt and dung smoke, with a hint of exotic spices.
-Chengiz offered us naan, a large thick disc of bread reminiscent of focaccia pizza.
-It was served in torn chunks with homemade apricot preserves and small Chinese dishes packed with fresh butter.
+A quintessential Silk Road scent hung in the cold interior, an amalgam of musty earth and dung smoke with a hint of unfamiliar spices.
+Chengiz offered us tandyr nan, a thick disc of bread reminiscent of focaccia.
+It was served with delicious homemade apricot preserves and small dishes packed with fresh butter.

 Instead of stuffing the bread in my face as hastily as my stomach was telling me to, I tried to show some degree of decorum.
 I took a couple of bites and set it back on the table upside down.
 Chengiz gave me an odd look, so I quickly picked it back up off the table.
 Although I didn’t know at the time, I later read that bread is considered sacred by many Central Asian people, the result of a rocky Soviet past and widespread famine.
-It must never be placed on the ground or left upside-down.
+You must never place it on the ground or leave it upside down.

 Expedition Day 9: Never stand near a lactating horse.

 After a long day of pedaling, we stopped to camp in an expansive field at the foot of a canyon.
-After pitching my tent, I wandered off toward a farm and attempted to capture the portrait of an evasive Taigan—a skinny long-haired sighthound known for their speed and ability to hunt wolves.
+I pitched my tent and wandered off toward a farm to attempt to capture the portrait of an evasive Taigan—a skinny, long-haired sighthound known for its speed and ability to hunt wolves.
 The Taigan’s human, a little girl of about seven or eight years, smiled sheepishly for the camera.
-Her two brothers soon joined and motioned for me to visit their home, just a stone’s throw away.
-I was invited in and served bread, jam, butter, and the requisite kumis — fermented mare’s milk.
-Mikki, the children’s father, called it, “Schnappes,” as he passed me a hearty serving in a dish.
-His conniving smile and gestural head tilt imparted that I had to drink it or I was less than a man.
+Her two brothers soon joined and motioned for me to visit their home just a stone’s throw away.
+I was invited in and offered bread, jam, butter, and the requisite kumis, fermented mare’s milk.
+Mikhail, the children’s father, called it “Schnappes” as he passed me a hearty serving in a dish.
+His conniving smile and gestural head tilt imparted that I had to drink it or I was a weakling.

 Cocktail hour concluded with a milking demonstration.
 I asked if I could take a photo, and he smiled and gave me the go-ahead.
-With my eye in the viewfinder I lowered my stance and shifted ever so slightly to the right.
-Mikki frenetically waved me back in a horrified language barrier induced silence.
-Was it the camera or where I was pointing it… I wasn’t sure, but it was clear that I was doing something wrong.
-Evidently, horses just don’t like strangers anywhere near them whilst being milked.
-Yes, that’s right.
-They milk horses in Kyrgyzstan.
+With my eye to the viewfinder, I approached, lowered my stance, and shifted ever so slightly closer to the subject.
+Mikhail frenetically waved me back in a horrified, language-barrier-induced silence.
+Was it the camera or where I was pointing it?
+I wasn’t sure, but it was clear that I was doing something wrong.
+Evidently, horses don’t like strangers anywhere near them while being milked.

 Mare’s milk is important to the people of the Central Asian steppe.
 It provides modest nutritional benefits and is believed, by some, to help in the treatment of several chronic illnesses, including tuberculosis and anemia.
-More importantly, the milk holds significant value for the role it plays in the rituals and traditions of the people.
+More importantly, milk holds significant value for the role it plays in the rituals and traditions of the people.
 Genghis Khan sprinkled mare’s milk on the ground as a way to honor a mountain for protecting him.
-Today kumis is an essential element of any rite or celebration.
-In fact, the capital of Kyrgyzstan, Bishkek, is even named after the paddle used to churn the stuff.
+Today, kumis is an essential element of any rite or celebration.
+The capital of Kyrgyzstan, Bishkek, is even named after the paddle used to churn the stuff.

 Expedition Day 13: Toss around the ol’ dead sheep.

-After a serpentine climb through the mountains we arrived at Song Köl.
-This glassy alpine lake lies at an altitude of approximately 3,000 meters, and its surroundings are inhabited by nomadic shepherds during the summer months.
-There is a modest tourist presence in the area in the form of yurt camps.
+After a serpentine climb through the mountains, we arrived at Song Köl.
+This glassy alpine lake lies at an altitude of approximately 3,000 meters (9,850 feet), and its surroundings are inhabited by nomadic shepherds during the summer months.
+There’s a modest tourist presence in the area in the form of yurt camps.
 Fortunately, where there are tourists, there’s bound to be food and alcohol.
-That night we made camp with eight liters of Hawe beer in tow.
-Seemed like a good idea at the time, and the plastic bottles pretty much jumped off the shelves.
+That night, we made camp with eight liters of Hawe beer in tow.
+It seemed like a good idea at the time, and the bottles pretty much jumped off the shelves.
 It turned out our eyes were bigger than our appetites for beer after a long day of climbing, and we hardly touched it.

 Expedition Day 20: Damnit, don’t whistle.

-The general superstition is that if a guest whistles indoors, poverty will befall that particular household or business or, more literally, as explained… money will fly out the window.
-I am not a superstitious person, so I am 99% sure that I didn’t leave a wake of misfortune in this small Central Asian country.
-But why did I keep subconsciously breaking etiquette?
+The general superstition is that if a guest whistles indoors, poverty will befall that particular household or business or, more literally, as explained, money will fly out the window.
+I’m not a superstitious person, so I’m 99 percent sure I didn’t leave a wake of misfortune in this small Central Asian country, but why did I keep subconsciously breaking etiquette?

 I considered that we weren’t actually indoors much during the trip.
-Kyrgyzstan is a country long on open spaces and short on permanent structures, so traveling by bike kept us out in it, no matter the weather.
-For three weeks, the four of us camped every night, ate outside and only darkened doorways at the occasional store or yurt when invited.
-All in all we may have only gone indoors once or twice per week, for very brief periods of time.
-The open landscapes, mountains and fields became my comfort zone.
+Kyrgyzstan is a country full of endless open spaces and short on permanent structures, so traveling by bike kept us out in the elements, no matter the weather.
+For three weeks, the four of us camped every night, ate outside, and only darkened doorways at the occasional store or yurt when invited in.
+All in all, we went indoors only once or twice per week and for very brief periods of time.
+The open landscapes, mountains, and fields became our comfort zone.

-I realized that the transition from the outdoors to an interior space can be a traumatic one.
-I was “nervous whistling”, something akin to “nervous laughter”, I guess.
-Since being back in the States I’ve recognized that conditioned air can be more distressing than headwind, sleet, intense sun at high altitude, and frigid cold combined.
+I realized that the transition from the outdoors to an interior space can be a stressful one.
+My theory is that I was nervous whistling, something akin to nervous laughter.
+Since being back in the United States, I’ve recognized that conditioned air can be more distressing than headwind, sleet, intense high-altitude sun, and frigid cold combined.
 All big trips involve some level of reverse culture shock.
-For this one, the adjustment has involved getting reacquainted with interior spaces.
-For several days after returning home I caught myself whistling indoors.
-After a couple of weeks passed — and thankfully for my friends’ and family’s bank accounts — I noticed that the habit had faded away.
+In this case, the adjustment involved getting reacquainted with interior spaces.
+For several days after returning home, I caught myself whistling indoors.
+After a couple of weeks passed, thankfully for my friends’ and family’s bank accounts, I noticed that the habit had faded away.